Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Concerns about loss of through links between Farnborough and Bromley, reduced to just one bus per hour on Green Line route 706 (later Kentish Bus route 402), saw a proposal to introduce new Monday to Saturday route 261A.
 This was awarded to London Buses, but the tight schedule involved contravened their strict union agreements, so the route instead went to Metrobus as the 361, from the same date 16/08/86.
 This was an hourly one-bus service between Green Street Green and Bromley North, interworking with the 706 to provide a half hourly service over this section.

 Metrobus had put in three options as to vehicles, either new single deckers (Leyland Lynx) or new or second-hand double deckers.
-Typically, LT went for the latter option, but Metrobus, to their credit, got some nearly-new buses in the form of 1983 single door Leyland Olympians with Roe bodywork new to West Yorkshire Public Transport Executive, just slightly older than the Titans they replaced.
+Typically, LT went for the latter option, but Metrobus, to its credit, got some nearly-new buses in the form of 1983 single door Leyland Olympians with Roe bodywork new to West Yorkshire Public Transport Executive, just slightly older than the Titans they replaced.
 These lasted until 1996, when a new contract began which specified new buses.
 Meanwhile, a new Leyland Lynx (F80 SMC) did enter the fleet, in September 1988, and was often used on the 361 where its brisk acceleration assisted timekeeping.

 From September 1987 a single journey on route 361 was back-projected from Green Street Green to Pratts Bottom, to supplement the 402.
 But from May 1989 the 361 was withdrawn in the early morning and late afternoon and all day on Saturdays.
-At these certain times journeys on the 261 were extended to Green Street Green, including the Pratts Bottom journey.
+At these times, certain journeys on the 261 were extended to Green Street Green, including the Pratts Bottom journey.
 An hourly service was maintained on Saturdays, and the new arrangements allowed a more reliable service on a day when traffic was especially heavy and also allowed more economical use of resources.
 However, it did mean an increase in the number of single deckers on the 261 on Saturdays.

-Metrobus have successfully retained the 261 three times since then, in autumn 1996, December 2001 and December 2006.
+Metrobus successfully retained the 261 three times, in autumn 1996, December 2001 and December 2006.
 In the 1996 change, the Saturday service was reduced to match demand more closely, with 6 buses instead of 8 per hour.
 This is still an increase on the 5 bph during the week, but meant that the route only required 10 buses (later increased to 11 for reliability) against 9 on Mondays to Fridays.
 However, the Sunday service was increased from every 30 minutes to every 20.
 New single door Volvo Olympians were introduced, these replaced by dual door versions, second-hand from London Central route 171, towards the end of the contract.

 The 2001 contract saw in improved timetable with an extra bus for reliability, and an afternoon journey extended to Green Street Green for the benefit of school children, providing an opposite facility to the morning journey (which was cut back from Pratts Bottom to start outside the Metrobus garage in Green Street Green).
 The Sunday frequency was further increased to one every 15 minutes.
 Again new buses were specified, low floor and dual door this time.
-Metrobus has settled firmly on East Lancs for its double deck bus bodywork, and initially bought Dennis Trident chassis.
+Metrobus had settled firmly on East Lancs for its double deck bus bodywork, and initially bought Dennis Trident chassis.
 The buses followed a batch of similar buses for the 161, but were the last of the type before the decision to standardise on Scania chassis for double deckers.

-Photo © Adam Murray.
+Photo © Au Moran.

 Navigation